 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Hollows #9 series and is a This paranormal fantasy, urban fantasy is a hardcover edition that was published by Voyager on February 22, 2011 and has 439 pages.
+It is part of the The Hollows #9 series and is a paranormal fantasy, urban fantasy in Hardcover edition that was published by Voyager on February 22, 2011 and has 439 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dates from Hell, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death